bgoonz/docs-collection/github/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site.md

 ---
 title: Configuring a publishing source for your GitHub Pages site
-intro: 'If you use the default publishing source for your {% data variables.product.prodname_pages %} site, your site will publish automatically.
-You can also choose to publish your{% ifversion ghes < 3.0 %} project{% endif %} site from a different branch or folder.'
+intro: "If you use the default publishing source for your {% data variables.product.prodname_pages %} site, your site will publish automatically.
+You can also choose to publish your{% ifversion ghes < 3.0 %} project{% endif %} site from a different branch or folder."
 redirect_from:
   - /articles/configuring-a-publishing-source-for-github-pages/
   - /articles/configuring-a-publishing-source-for-your-github-pages-site
   - /github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site
-product: '{% data reusables.gated-features.pages %}'
+product: "{% data reusables.gated-features.pages %}"
-permissions: 'People with admin or maintainer permissions for a repository can configure a publishing source for a {% data variables.product.prodname_pages %} site.'
+permissions: "People with admin or maintainer permissions for a repository can configure a publishing source for a {% data variables.product.prodname_pages %} site."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Pages
 shortTitle: Configure publishing source